JoanRosell/JoanRosell/README.md

 Apart from my curricular studies I'm currently enrolled on a Full-Stack Development course on Codecademy, getting familiar with the MERN stack.

-When I'm not in front of the computer I'm usually playing the piano or reading some good old sci-fi novel (currently tearing through
+When I'm not in front of the computer I'm usually playing the piano, reading some good old sci-fi novel (currently tearing through the Dune saga, which I highly recommend!) or playing videogames with my friends.

 ## Technologies
 ### Tools